TLI-group3/TLI-server/README.md

 There are two main components the backend will handle: calculate an account holder's budget and generate a list of recommended cars.

 To calculate a budget, the program will identify salary and average money spent monthly.
 By taken into other financial aspects, such as savings and credit score, a estimated budget is calculated.
+Then, our program will use the Senso API to get back the available loan product.
 The budget will be used to identify budget-suitable cars to generate a list of recommended cars.
-Then, our program will use the Senso API to get back the available loan product.

 # How to Run the Files Locally
-- Run the command "./gradlew bootRun" (without the quotation marks) to activate the server locally
+- Run the command ```./gradlew bootRun``` to activate the server locally